li87996910/gitskills/readme.txt

 Creating a new branch is quick.

-1111 new feature and simple
+1111 new feature and simple YES